Geovation/wifispy/README.md

 3. Sniff packets using Pcapy.
 Each packet recieved goes into a function for processing.

 4. Process sniffed packets using Dpkt.
 Each first needs to be decoded.
+Using a [Radiotap](http://www.radiotap.org/defined-fields) decoder means we can access 'pseudo-headers' which are inserted by the card rather than having actually been transmitted.
+Radiotap is a standard for injecting/interpreting these, though what actual information ends up there is up to the card manufacturer.
+For example, one card I tested packets did not include any signal strength data.

-Using a [radiotap](http://www.radiotap.org/defined-fields) decoder means we can also pull out other interesting bits of information.
-There are three types of wireless (aka.
+5. There are three types of wireless (aka.
 802.11) packet: management, control, and data.
 Each differs in what information it contains.

-5. Extract the source Mac address from each management and data packet (control packets don't include this).
+Extract the source Mac address from each management and data packet (control packets don't include this).
 If the address has already been seen, update the 'last seen' field to the current time.
 Otherwise, store the address and use the current time for both the 'first seen' and 'last seen' fields.

 6. In the background, periodically write this list of Mac addresses and dates to a CSV file.